Things to Know:

 How common are yeast infections and what causes them?

-Yeast infections are quite common!
+Yeast infections are common!!
 In fact, they are the second most common cause of vaginal infections behind bacterial vaginitis.
-Approximately one third of all vaginal infections are yeast infections.
+Approximately one-third of all vaginal infections are yeast infections.

 Yeast is an organism that thrives in a warm, damp environment.
 This is why we see more of these infections in the summer (think wet bathing suits).
 However, with more of us literally living in yoga pants, infections have been up year-round since the pandemic.